Who can be a blood donor?

 I want to donate blood (O-!).
 I have donated for many years before I had seeds implanted for prostate cancer (wasn't metastasized then, or now), and am taking blood pressure pills.
 Now, is it all right for me to donate?
 Thank you.

-Your commitment to donating blood to help others is respectable, and much appreciated by the medical professionals and recipients who need blood products.
+Your commitment to donating blood to help others is respectable and much appreciated by the medical professionals and recipients who need blood products.
 In general, blood donors must be healthy, over 17 years old, weigh over 110 pounds, and not have donated blood within the last eight weeks.
-However, there are many conditions which may affect a person's ability to donate blood, so it is best to check with blood donation programs in your area regarding specific requirements.
-The New York Blood Center, American Red Cross, and America's Blood Centers websites contain information on eligibility, medical conditions, what to expect when donating, and locations in your area.
+However, there are many conditions which may affect a person's ability to donate blood, so it's best to check with blood donation programs in your area regarding specific requirements.
+For example, the New York Blood Center, American Red Cross, and America's Blood Centers websites contain information on eligibility, medical conditions, what to expect when donating, and locations in your area.
 Blood donation requirements change from time to time, so it's best to check with the organization collecting donations about their policies.

-For Reader #2, the American Red Cross web site has an eligibility requirements for donating blood section, including guidelines for medical conditions and medications.
-Check this out before a visit to a blood donation center.
-In case you are still unclear, discussing your interest in blood donation with your health care provider would be of benefit (The blood donation process also involves a medical screening by a health care professional, which includes an assessment of your general medical history, to see if you can donate blood that day).
+Reader 2, the American Red Cross web site has an eligibility requirements for donating blood section, including guidelines for medical conditions and medications.
+It’s wise to check this out before a visit to a blood donation center.
+In case you're still unclear, discussing your interest in blood donation with your health care provider could be of benefit, especially if they have any concerns about you donating.
 Searching through these detailed documents may help you to determine your eligibility status.

 Again, your regard for the well-being of others is commendable.
-Best to you as you give of yourself to others,
+All the best to you as you give of yourself to others,

 Submit a new comment

 Can’t find information on the site about your health concern or issue?